Updated for 2021

-Starting an orchard at your home this season?
-Looking for advice on how to maintain your fruit trees?
+Starting an orchard at your home this season, or are you looking for help maintaining your new first-year fruit trees from last season?
 You've come to the right place.
-We grow an assortment of traditional favorite apple trees, cherry trees, peach trees, pear trees, and plum trees that grow reliably in Wisconsin.
-Growing fruit trees becomes increasingly popular with each passing season because growing trees in your landscape that can also produce food is a sustainable landscape practice.
+We grow an assortment of traditional favorite apple trees, cherry trees, peach trees, pear trees, and plum trees that are reliably hardy for Wisconsin and northern climates.

-Fruit trees are popular and sell out quickly every year.
-We do our best to keep stock from our growing fields or from other local sources; however, we recommend calling to reserve your plants.
-Retail customers may view pricing in the Public Inventory.
-Wholesale & Contractor customers may visit the Wholesale Department.
+Fruit trees are popular and sell out every year.
+We do our best to keep stocking from our growing fields and farms.
+We recommend preordering in advance.
+See pricing in the Public Inventory.
+Wholesale customers should visit the Wholesale Department.

 Espalier Apple Trees is an exciting style of growing fruit trees that allows homeowners with smaller spaces or urban lots to grow apple trees.
-Unfortunately, they are a rare site in most home fruit orchards and backyards.
-Most fruit growers think they are ‘neat’ looking and drool over the choice espalier specimens when found at arboretums, but too often they fail to re-create that vision in their own backyards.
+They are not for the novice grower.
+Many think they are ‘neat’ looking and drool over the choice espalier specimens when found at arboretums.